 How to Clean Vinyl Records and Care For Them Properly

-After all, it’s hard to enjoy high fidelity sound if you don’t invest in a quality setup.
+After all, it’s hard to enjoy high-fidelity sound if you don’t invest in a quality setup.
 The turntable, phono preamp, and speakers you choose matter.
-You also need to care for that equipment so it continues to perform at the highest level for years to come.
+You also need to care for that equipment, so it continues performing at the highest level for years to come.

 But just as you need to care for your equipment, you also need to clean your records and care for them.
 If they’re dirty or scratched, it hardly matters how great your turntable is.
 Your music just won’t sound very good.

 To avoid damaging your records, you’ve got to pamper them.
 Treat your vinyl right, and you’ll enjoy crystal clear sound every time.

 Record grooves are where your favorite music lives.
 As your stylus cruises the grooves, it sends those analog signals through the cartridge to your preamp and, finally, your speakers.

 Grooves are to a records what words are to a novel.
 Just as you can’t tell a great story without compelling language, you can’t enjoy great sound without clean, undamaged grooves.
 Here’s what that means for your vinyl record collection:

 You don’t want to let dirt, debris, or gunk build up inside the grooves.
 If you do, your records won’t sound the same.
 Instead of top-notch fidelity, you’ll hear ticks and pops.
 Not good.